-Accessibility for Manitobans Act: What Manitoba Businesses Need to Know
+Accessibility for Manitobans Act: What You Need to Know

 Learn how the Accessibility for Manitobans Act impacts your business website.
 This guide covers key requirements, deadlines, and resources to help Manitoba businesses achieve digital accessibility and compliance.